rrconf/rrconf/docs/modules-best-practices.md

 ## Simple and Short

+Do one task and do it well.

 Modules should be "short", whatever it means for given task.
-Typical module is few dozen of lines, occasionaly hundreds, but to deploy very complex application and its configuration files you may require megabytes.
+Typical module is few dozen of lines, occasionaly hundreds, but to deploy very complex application and its configuration files you may require megabytes if you distribute binary or packages from git repository of your module.

-Do one task and do it well.

 ## Generic and Reusable

 Repeatable work?
 Parametrize it and re-use. `require` and mainly `replay` is meant to be called from module itself.

 Easier to say than doing copy paste, but over the time, copies of mostly identical modules makes it hard to maintain, fix, or even invent new name.